What is DISC?

 Partnering with Red Clover as your certified DISC provider gives you and your business affordable access to a variety of assessments and products.
 Along with your DISC profile, we can also assess for Driving Forces, EQ, and an individual’s Work from Home style.
 As with any tool, it’s only useful if you are informed how to use it, and that’s Red Clover’s competitive difference.
 We don’t send you the survey and let you decipher the results on your own.
 Any DISC assessment we run with you and your people comes with a dedicated debrief where we help you interpret the results and define how it will impact your behavior and relationships at work.
 We are also able to run reports and debriefs for entire teams, allowing your internal teams to improve cross-functional communication and maximize their productivity and results.

-DISC assessments also have a wide-range of applicability to your Human Resources processes.
+DISC assessments also have a wide range of applicability to your Human Resources processes.
 Companies have worked with us to use DISC in their recruitment and hiring.
 By understanding candidates’ behavioral style and communication preferences, your company has a deeper understanding of the candidate, and can put their interview performance into a context.
 For example, if you have a candidate who completed a DISC assessment prior to their in-person interview, and they are a High-D, it makes sense if their interview answers are brief and direct.
 They may be more formal in their presentation than a High-I, who will come across as personable and focused on relationship-building.
 Without a DISC assessment, you may have written the candidate off as disinterested.
 However, if you are well-informed about their communication and behavioral style, the way they come across in the interview is congruent with what you know about their DISC profile.
 You are able to recognize the inherent differences in individuals and have a more robust conversation about how each candidate’s style can influence your business, rather than allowing baseless perceptions of candidates influence your hiring decisions.
 Having an understanding of DISC profiles provides business leaders the opportunity to make better employment decisions for your company.
 When it comes to further enhancing your recruitment and hiring process, Red Clover can also leverage our assessment vendor to create job benchmarking for critical positions in your company.

 Red Clover has also consistently found a use case for DISC when managing conflict among team members, especially between managers and their direct reports.
-More often than not, conflict is a communication issue, rooted in the inability for two people to adjust to each other’s individual styles.
+More often than not, conflict is a communication issue, rooted in the inability of two people to adjust to each other’s individual styles.
 We are able to leverage the DISC methodology to facilitate intentional conversations throughout your workforce and help proactively address any issues among employees.
 Understanding that our behavior and communication preferences dictate every aspect of our life is a step in better understanding each other, especially when it comes to navigating relationships at work.

 As your company scales and you look to develop talent and promote within your organization, knowing the DISC profiles of your employees will allow you (and your strategic HR partner) to develop a strategic, data-driven management development program.
 It’s easy to fall into the trap of delivering a learning and development program in one style.
 Understanding that different DISC profiles learn and respond to learning differently will allow you to develop an inclusive curriculum that appeals to all and allows all your prospective managers to thrive.

 To get the best out of your people and approach your HR processes strategically, partnering with a certified DISC consultant will give your company the edge it needs to thrive.
 Red Clover is prepared to help your business leverage DISC assessments for growth and success.
+Speak with one of our certified DISC consultants.